ChristoffBo/homeassistant/jarvis_prime/README.md

 • **Inbox** tab: shows beautified cards with filters, retention, purge, and live updates
 • **Chat** tab: pure conversation with your LLM
 • **Orchestrator** tab: manage servers, playbooks, schedules, and view execution logs
+• **Analytics** tab: monitor service health, view uptime stats, and track incidents

 ## Self-Hosting Statement

 Jarvis Prime is fully self-contained.
 Gotify, ntfy, and WebSocket are optional — use them only if you want push or persistent WS.
-The add-on runs standalone with its own intakes, Beautify Engine, personas, Chat lane, Orchestration engine, and dark-mode UI.
+The add-on runs standalone with its own intakes, Beautify Engine, personas, Chat lane, Orchestration engine, Analytics monitoring, and dark-mode UI.
 All functionality works offline without external dependencies.

 ## Use Cases